-You can effortlessly update resources on GitLab without coding by just pointing and clicking.
-Through Transifex GitLab integration, you can link a localization project in Transifex to a designated GitLab repository using only the Transifex user interface.
+You can effortlessly update resources on GitLab without coding just by pointing and clicking.
+Through the Transifex GitLab integration, you can link a localization project in Transifex to a designated GitLab repository using only the Transifex user interface.

 Installing the Gitlab Integration in a Specific Project